 And now, when the world is getting excited about Wi-Fi 7, the XE75 is here.

-So let’s cut to the chase: If you want a reliable wireless mesh system with relatively modest sub-Gigabit performance, at the suggested retail price of just $299.99 for a 2-pack, the XE75 is a great, if not the best to date, Wi-Fi 6E deal.
-It’s the most affordable by far.
+So let's cut to the chase: If you want a reliable wireless mesh system with relatively modest sub-Gigabit performance. at the suggested retail price of just $299.99 for a 2-pack, the XE75 can be a great Wi-Fi 6E deal.

 On the other hand, if you buy into the marketing that tends to pick (the speed of the 6GHz band) and choose (the range of the 2.4GHz band), you’ll be utterly disappointed.